dennisfrymire/sweet-child/README.md

 # Sweet Child of Mine

-A CRUD app that allows parents (or folks caring for young children) to find songs that aren’t lullabies or children’s songs, but are suitable for bedtime or for soothing.
+A CRUD app that allows parents (or folks caring for young children) to find and add songs that aren’t lullabies or children’s songs, but are suitable for bedtime or for soothing.

 ## User Stories